 Location.
 41° 21.849′ N, 85° 38.378′ W. Marker is in Indian Village, Indiana, in Noble County.
 Marker is on State Road 5.
+SR 5 at public access site entrance, south side of Indian Village.
 Touch for map.
-SR 5 at public access site entrance, south side of Indian Village.
 Marker is in this post office area: Cromwell IN 46732, United States of America.
+Touch for directions.

 The previous marker was damaged by storms in 2011 and removed.
 A new marker was installed in the same location in July 2012.
 No changes were made to the marker inscription.

 — Submitted August 6, 2012, by Duane Hall of Abilene, Texas.

 Credits.
 This page was last revised on August 30, 2020.
 It was originally submitted on November 7, 2007, by Christopher Light of Valparaiso, Indiana.
 This page has been viewed 1,586 times since then and 23 times this year.
 Photos: 1. submitted on August 6, 2012, by Duane Hall of Abilene, Texas.
 2, 3, 4, 5. submitted on November 7, 2007, by Christopher Light of Valparaiso, Indiana. • J. J. Prats was the editor who published this page.